John Cater: Early life

 Cater made his professional acting debut with the Dundee Repertory Theatre after graduating from RADA.
 He was hired by his friend, the actor Herbert Wise.
 For the next several years, Cater acted in repertory theatre and summer stock in Aberdeen, Cork, Edinburgh, Guildford, and Nottingham.
-In 1961, he joined Peter Hall newly-formed Royal Shakespeare Company first London RSC at the Aldwych Theatre.
+In 1961, he joined Peter Hall's newly-formed Royal Shakespeare Company first London RSC at the Aldwych Theatre.
 He made his debut with the RSC (and on the West End) in The Duchess of Malfi.